viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-For more information, see [Code a new resource model](/registry/create/#code-a-new-resource-model).
+For more information, see [Define a new resource model](/registry/create/#define-a-new-resource-model).

 #### Code an entry point file